Progress on the adjacent vertex distinguishing edge colouring conjecture: Big vertices

 For each vertex $u\in B$, choose an arbitrary subset $N^+(u)$ of $N(u)$ of size $d$.
-We use a randomised algorithm, Algorithm~\ref{alg:big}, to select a subset $U^+(u) \subseteq N^+(u)$ of size $2$ for each vertex $u \in B$.
+Our randomised algorithm is Algorithm~\ref{alg:big}, whose goal is to select a subset $U^+(u) \subseteq N^+(u)$ of size $2$ satisfying certain properties for each vertex $u \in B$.
 For each vertex $v\in V(G)$, we let $U^-(v):=\{u\in B: v\in U^+(u)\}$.
 Algorithm~\ref{alg:big} chooses the subsets $U^+(u)$ iteratively, one big vertex $u$ at a time.
 Hence, we see the sets $U^+(u)$ as variables, and the sets $U^-(v)$ ($v\in V(G)$) as being determined by these variables.
 (For definiteness, we set $U^+(u):=\emptyset$ for every small vertex $u$.)
 Just after choosing the subset $U^+(u)$ of a big vertex $u$, the algorithm checks whether this choice triggered any `bad event'.
 If so, the bad event is handled, which involves {\em resetting} the variable $U^+(u)$, which means setting $U^+(u):=\emptyset$, and possibly resetting other variables $U^+(v)$ for some well-chosen big vertices $v$ close to $u$ in $G$.

 Thanks to these bad events, the selected subsets satisfy a number of properties.
 A key property is that $|U^-(v)| \leq q$ for every $v\in V(G)$, with $q:= 13$ being the constant that is optimised in this proof.